kleinbottle/swanlotus/content/blogs/radians/radians.md

 It is a fact that the length of a circle, or its _perimeter_, or its _circumference_, $C$, is always related to its radius, $r$, through the formula $C = 2\pi r$.

 And $\pi$ is not $\frac{22}{7}$ as we were originally taught, but really a number whose precise expression cannot be predicted or exhausted.
 The digits simply keep rolling on, without pattern or end.
 But the beauty is that $\pi$ is nevertheless a unique number, a universal mathematical constant.
-It seems that Nature has played a game on us by making the simple symmetrical circle have a length that can only be approximated but never entirely known to an unlimited precision^[$\pi$, $e$ the base or natural logarithms, $\phi$ the golden ratio, along with a large pantheon of mathematical constants are irrational, and some are even possibly transcendental.
-Why Nature has this preference for the irrational is an intriguing question that needs an answer.].
+It seems that Nature has played a game on us by making the simple symmetrical circle have a length that can only be approximated but never entirely known to an unlimited precision.^[$\pi$, $e$ the base or natural logarithms, $\phi$ the golden ratio, along with a large pantheon of mathematical constants are irrational, and some are even possibly transcendental.
+Why Nature has this preference for the irrational is an intriguing question that needs an answer.]

 ### One radian